 5. Ballygally Castle, County Antrim – spook by the sea

-Located on the Causeway Coastal Route, this castle-turned-hotel is home to ‘friendly’ resident ghost Lady Isabella Shaw.
+Located on the Causeway Coastal Route, this castle-turned-hotel, which is one of the most haunted castles in Ireland, is home to ‘friendly’ resident ghost Lady Isabella Shaw.
 Furious at her for producing a female heir, her husband Lord James Shaw reportedly locked her in the tower where she later died having fallen through the window trying to escape.
 Guests can also visit ‘The Ghost Room’, a bedroom dedicated to her.

 Address: Coast Rd, Ballygalley, Larne BT40 2QZ